maxilevi/fantasy-football/README.md

 `app_test.go` contains our integration tests

-## app/handlers
+## app/controller

-The code here is separated on different files depending on the endpoint.
+The code here is separated on different files depending on the resource.
-Each file contains a function to register all the routes for a specific REST resource, they also handle validation and response codes.
+Each file contains the appropiate methods which are then mapped to endpoint in `app.go`

 ## app/repos